Shikher-Agrawal/AtliQ_Sales_Analytics/README.md

 In finance report I have prepare the **Profit & Loss statement** including Net Sales, Cost of Goods Sold (COGS), Gross Margin (GM) and GM % for a particular fiscal year and also for a particular month and quarter.
 In sales report I have prepare the **Customer Performance Report** and **Market Performance Report** for a particular region, division and country.

-## My learnings,

-📊 Excel Mastery: ~Learned Excel from its foundations to an advanced level. ~Mastered various functions like VLOOKUP, XLOOKUP, INDEXMATCH, and more. ~Became proficient in using Tables to manage and analyze data effectively. ~Created visually appealing Charts to represent data insights.

-🧹 Data Cleaning and Analysis: ~Acquired skills to clean and transform messy data. ~Explored techniques like Power Query to automate data cleaning. ~Calculated essential business metrics such as P&L, Mean, Mode, Median, Variance, and Standard Deviation.

-📈 Data Modeling and Analysis: ~Acquired knowledge about Data Modeling techniques. ~Explored the nuances of building effective data models for business analysis. ~Learned how to identify relationships and create hierarchies within data.

-📊 Business Reporting: ~Created comprehensive reports using Pivot Tables, enhancing data visualization. ~Utilized Power Pivot to manage and analyze complex datasets. ~Employed DAX (Data Analysis Expressions) to derive valuable insights from data.

 ## Task Performed

 1) Import the datasets in excel and perform **ETL** in **Power Query**.